BabyBoySnow/SnowVision/README.md

 Huge thanks to [NyxIsBad](https://github.com/NyxIsBad) for helping me get this up and running!

 The **Aquarion Logo** is available for free download [here](https://www.kindpng.com/imgv/hwbRbbo_emoji-snow-snowflake-holographic-snowflake-emoji-png-transparent/).

+[Sessh](<https://discord.com/users/294957734552535040>) on discord, has helped by finding bugs and things that needed adjusted.

 ## Installation